RuABraun/texterrors/README.md

 `-utt-group-map` - Should be a file which maps uttids to group, WER will be output per group (could use to get per speaker WER for example).

+`-freq-sort` - Sort errors by frequency rather than count

 `-isctm` - Will use time stamps for alignment (this will give the best one), last three columns of ctm should be time, duration, word.